“For lack of knowledge the people perish.” ~ King David

 - Peanuts are high in protein and grow in pods.
 The People’s Republic of China leads in production of peanuts.
 According to a study published in the Archives of Internal Medicine, eating more nuts is associated with improved blood cholesterol levels.
 Other protein-rich nuts that start with p are pistachios and pecans.

-- Pumpkin seeds are an excellent source of amino acid tryptophan, which is converted into serotonin.
+- Pepitas, which are pumpkin seeds that are hulled and roasted, are referred to as pepitas.
+They are an excellent source of amino acid tryptophan, which is converted into serotonin.
 Serotonin is often labeled “nature’s sleeping pill.”
-Hulled and roasted-pumpkin seeds are referred to as pepitas.
-Two Ps they contain are protein and potassium.
 These hulled seeds can lull us to sleep, meaning they can soothe and calm naturally.
+Two Ps they contain are protein and potassium and are a good source of fiber and iron, too.

 - Peas also contain a high proportion of protein, and they are very popular with kids.
 They’re part of the pulse family, meaning they come from plants with pods.